mbrostami/lastcache/README.md

 # LastCache
 LastCache is a go module that implements a resilient in-memory cache.
+It prevents calling service to be failed if the caller is irresponsible.

-e.g. In microservice architecture, when there is a need for synchronous call, last cache will be helpful to have resiliency.
+e.g. In microservice architecture, when there is a need for synchronous call.
+Last cache will be helpful to have resiliency.

-#### 3 cases example
+#### example
 ```go
 package main